Note

 This article describes how to add different types of tags to models and digital twins, and how to query using the tags.

 You can use the concept of tags to further identify and categorize your digital twins.
-In particular, users may want to replicate tags from existing systems, such as Haystack Tags, within their Azure Digital Twins instances.
+For example, you might want to replicate tags from existing systems, such as Haystack Tags, in your Azure Digital Twins instance.

 This document describes patterns that can be used to implement tags on digital twins.